Bogfoot/QLaibLib/README.md

 The original helper scripts remain untouched for reference (`Print_Counts_and_Stats.py`, `Stability_Check_and_Record.py`, etc.), but new development should happen through the packaged interfaces above.
+They can be distributed upon reasonable request.